Commission (document): United Kingdom

-The above would be signed by the King (although a facsimile signature may be used) and countersigned by two members of the Admiralty Board.
+The commission would be signed by the King at the top left of the scroll (although a facsimile signature may be used) and countersigned at the bottom of the scroll by two senior members of the Ministry of Defence.

 Royal Navy pre-1964

 Before the Board of Admiralty were merged into the Ministry of Defence in 1964, with the title of Lord High Admiral reverting to the Crown, the naval officer's commission was signed not by the Sovereign but by the Lords Commissioners of the Admiralty, executing the office of Lord High Admiral.
 The naval officer's commission was worded as follows:

 Similarly the following is the wording of a Lieutenant's Commission from 1800:

 It was signed by two Lords Commissioners of the Admiralty and a Secretary, i.e. a quorum of the Board of Admiralty.

 United States

 Article II, section 3, of the U.S. Constitution provides that the President "shall Commission all the Officers of the United States," including officers of the uniformed services as well as civilian officers.
 Commissions of officers in the armed services are issued in the name of the President, although authority to sign on the President's behalf is generally exercised by the secretary of the department in which the officer is being commissioned.
 This includes not only "commissioned officers" but also "commissioned warrant officers" (warrant officers in the pay grades of W-2 through W-5).
 Warrant officers at the grade of W-1 are appointed by warrant by the secretary of their respective service, except in the Coast Guard where they are appointed by secretarial commission.

 The commission of a newly commissioned officer reads :

-At higher grade levels, appointments (including promotions) require Senate confirmation, and the wording of the commission reflects that fact: "...
+At higher grade levels (Major or Lieutenant Commander and above in the Regular components and Colonel or Captain and above in the Reserve components), appointments and promotions require Senate confirmation, and the wording of the commission reflects that fact: "...
 I have nominated and, by and with the Advice and Consent of the Senate, do appoint..."